MarcoDVisser/CV/README.md

 ------------------------------------------------------------------------

 ### Research experience

+2016 - Present
+:   Postdocorial researcher (Nov 2016 - Present) at Institute for Water
+    and Wetland Research, Plant Ecology Group, Radboud University Nijmegen (The Netherlands).

 2011 - 2016
 :   PhD candidate (Apr 2011 - Sep 2016) at Institute for Water and